MasyoLab/UnityTools-FavoritesAsset/README.md

 The extended editor can be used from “Tools”.

-The access method may change with future expansion.
+Note : The access method may change with future expansion.

 For more information on how to use each of the extension editors, please check the [Wiki](https://github.com/MasyoLab/UnityTools/wiki).